 - Operating Accounts Operating funds are currently held in Marin Transit's bank account at the Bank of Marin.
 Online access to these accounts is limited to finance staff and the General Manager.
 Online access is further controlled by bank procedures.
 Any action taken within the bank's online system requires two users to authorize the transaction.
-Marin Transit maintains three operating accounts: - a.
+Marin Transit maintains the following operating accounts: - a.
 Primary Operating Account: All day-to-day cash receipts and disbursements are processed through this account. - b.
 Transactional Operating Account This account is used to segment more frequent transactional receipts from the districts credit card processing portals that customers use for the purchase and payment of transit passes and other fare media. - c.
-Money Market Account: This is an interest bearing account and will be used to hold operating funds when not immediately needed for disbursements.
-The account will provide an option for the District to receive interest while retaining liquidity.
+Money Market Accounts: These are interest-bearing accounts that will provide an option for the District to receive interest while retaining liquidity.
+Marin Transit's primary money market account will be used to hold operating funds when not immediately needed for disbursements.
+Marin Transit may open additional money market accounts to hold prepaid grant funds and other sources that require or would benefit from account segregation.
+Segregating these funds in separate accounts will simplify the accounting for interest and/or investment earnings from specific funding sources.

-Investment funds - Investment funds are currently held with the County of Marin (the "County") as a separate fund within their accounting system.
+2. Investment funds - Investment funds are currently held with the County of Marin (the "County") as a separate fund within their accounting system.
 Access to the County's accounting system is limited and governed by the County's Information Technology Department.